neowu/core-ng-project/README.md

 It's still working in progress, so all API is subjected to change. keep in mind

 ## TODO
+* route: validate predefined route can only be alphanum / - / _
+* encoding/escape use most efficient way.

 * template, use ByteBuffer[] for performance tuning?
 * async: think about how to support batch with fixed concurrency, or Batch object and chain next easier
 * redis: investigate redis hiccup, like 200ms for one operation under load